redirectionio/actix-proxy/README.md

 # Actix proxy service

-Proxy service for Actix Web.
+Reverse HTTP and websocket service for Actix Web.

-Provides a proxy service for Actix Web that can be used to proxy requests to a target server.
+Provides a service for Actix Web that can be used to proxy requests from client to another server.

 ## Examples